buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Types/IfcDistributionPortTypeEnum.md

 # IfcDistributionPortTypeEnum

 This enumeration identifies different types of distribution ports.
-It is used to designate ports by their general function, which determines applicable property sets and compatible systems.
+It is used to designate ports by their general function, which determines applicable property sets and compatible systems.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.